Social Distancing Goes Out The Window When Wandering Bear Scampers Up Neighborhood Tree

 MILLBURN, N.J.
-(CBSNewYork) – One New Jersey town got an unexpected visitor bringing a lot of people who have been in lockdown out of their homes.
+(CBSNewYork) — One New Jersey town got an unexpected visitor on Monday that brought a lot of people who have been in lockdown out of their homes.

-You would think a celebrity was in town for the attention drawn there, but it was a bear, reports CBS2’s Jenna DeAngelis.
+You would think a celebrity was in town for the attention drawn there, but it was a bear, CBS2’s Jenna DeAngelis reported.

-Perched up in the tree, the critter had everyone waiting for it to come down.
+Perched up in the tree, the critter had everyone waiting for it to come down, which it apparently did on Monday night before promptly disappearing, CBS2’s Alice Gainer reported.

-As many told CBS2, this bear was the most excitement they’ve had in months.
+As many told CBS2, the bear was the most excitement they’ve had in months.

 “The neighborhood lit up with email and texts,” said neighbor Danny Mandel.